The Durometer of Longboard Wheels

 Introduction – Explaining the term

-The durometer of longboard wheels measures their durability and resistances.
-There are a lot of factors that determine the durometer, but the overall resistances and performance of your wheels will also be determined by the type of surface you are riding on.
+The durometer of longboard wheels measures their durability and resistance.
+There are a lot of factors that determine the durometer, but the overall resistance and performance of your wheels will also be determined by the type of surface you are riding on.

-Simply speaking, the durometer of longboard wheels is the scale used to determine their hardiness and rate it accordingly.
+Simply speaking, the durometer of longboard wheels is the scale used to determine their hardness and rate it accordingly.
 Depending on that rating, the wheels can be Hard (90-101a) or Soft (78-88a).